Fell0w-Sch0l4r/marvel_characters/README.md

 ## 📦 Features

 -   Retrieve all Marvel heroes
--   Retrieve a single hero by MongoDB ID
+-   Retrieve a single hero by MongoDB ID or nickname
+-   Retrieve all Marvel villains
+-   Retrieve a single villain by MongoDB ID or nickname
 -   Clean, modular codebase with best practices
 -   Ready for deployment on Vercel or any Node.js platform